Website & Accessibility

 Accessibility.
 If you are having any problems accessing this website, please contact us so that we can improve this site.
 Be as specific as possible in your description of the problem(s) encountered, as well as their location on the website.
 We also strive to use People First language in all communications.
 Click here to view a poster providing information about People First language.

 Translation Feature on Website.
 Click on the red “Translate” icon in the lower left-hand corner of any page on this website and you’ll see images of country flags symbolizing languages into which this website can be translated.
 This feature was added in January 2020 in order to make our website more accessible.
 Note: The language translation feature no longer works when using Internet Explorer 10.
 (The end-of-support date for that Internet browser was on on January 21, 2021.
-The end-of-support date for Internet Explorer 11 is on June 15, 2022.)
+The end-of-support date for Internet Explorer 11 was on June 15, 2022.)

 Resizing Text on Websites.
 All modern browsers (Firefox, Safari, Google Chrome, and Internet Explorer) provide temporary and permanent setting options to adjust the text size as well as your font type.
 Once permanently set, your preference of font and text size will be the default options for all websites you visit.
 This is much more useful than looking for text resizing settings on each individual website that you visit.
 In most browsers, you can easily change the text size by zooming in and out with either your keyboard or the keyboard and a scroll wheel mouse.